btbest/gsoc-guidance/ideas-list.md

 We want to take this to the next level and allow users to run machine learning workflows across scales.
 For example, users could provide pixel labels at a low scale, but choose to train the classifier and run computations at native resolution.

-There are two ways to approach this (alternative project ideas):
+Several things need to happen to make this possible (these would be separate project ideas):

-1. (Harder) Let the user to label images on one scale, but then make it possible to switch the display scale and preview the result at another scale.
-One problem would need to be addressed before this can even be attempted: Most workflows contain some parts that cannot handle a change in image size within a running workflow.
-2. (Easier) In the Image Export Options widget, analogous to the existing "Cutout Subregion" (i.e. crop), add an option area to for scaling the export.
-It should allow the user to enter a scaling factor or alternatively target size (in pixels).
-The widget could additionally scan if any input images are multiscale, and if so, provide a pre-selection of scaling factors or target sizes that correspond to the input image scales.
+1. (Very hard) We would eventually want the "labelling scale" Most workflows contain some parts that cannot handle a change in image size within a running workflow.
+This means that once the user changes a particular scale, and then continues in the workflow, they cannot go back and change the scale anymore.
+To fix this, you would need to gain a relatively deep understanding of our custom computation backend (lazyflow).
+2. (Hard) Frontend: To train a classifier on a different scale than the one the viewer is displaying to the user, we would need to separate the current concept of the "active scale" into a "labeling scale" and a "computation scale" in the gui.
+Involves PyQt and lazyflow, but mostly PyQt.
+3. (Hard) Backend: The operators involved in loading data would need the same separation of the "active scale" concept.
+Involves PyQt and lazyflow, but mostly lazyflow.
+4. (Hard) Research: There is no clear "best" way to handle cross-scale machine learning.
+We have done some tests with one sample image dataset, but would need to run them on more datasets.
+We have more candidate datasets, but they require manual creation of ground-truth label images.
+Involves napari, jupyter notebooks and some machine learning outside of ilastik.

-* Skills involved: Python language, scikit-image, scikit-learn
+* Skills involved: Python language, PyQt, scikit-image, scikit-learn
 * Difficulty: Hard
 * Duration: Long (350h)